 - Real-time operations.
 This system should be always on to provide access to the most recent information.
 It’s even more important for logistics, defense, and finance sectors but small business ERP cloud also should be quick and flexible.

 - Focus on core tasks.
 With constant increase of overall business complexity, traditional all-in-one systems become less effective.
 According to the idea of postmodern ERP, enterprise apps can include two and more tiers where the main one covers only core tasks.

 Technically, all ERP products consist of functional modules for specific tasks, e.g. finance and accounting, HR, manufacturing, warehouse management, supply chain control, customer relations, and so on.
-Further, we will review these areas in details.
+Further, we will review these areas in detail.

 Another important conflict in the ERP world is based on two completely different development paths.
 Adepts of the first one claim that it’s essential to use best practices and create apps with the same features.
-Their rivals focus on personalized approach.
+Their rivals focus on a personalized approach.

 What is the difference between custom and ready ERP?

 Here we are.
 Two visions and two development ideas.
 It may sound paradoxical but both sides are happy with the current state because they have their clients.
-Long story short, a typical enterprise resource planning software company which sells prepackaged products relies on best practices – a set of traditional features widely used in a given industry or on the market at all.
-Instead, developers of bespoke solutions work with clients who need unique stuff and great competitive advantage.
+Long story short, a typical enterprise resource planning software company that sells prepackaged products relies on best practices – a set of traditional features widely used in a given industry or on the market at all.
+Instead, developers of bespoke solutions work with clients who need unique stuff and a great competitive advantage.

 If simpler, out-of-the-box software is faster and easier to implement, tune, and become familiar with.
 But it may include unnecessary modules or, vice versa, not fulfill all requirements.
 On the other hand, custom ERP applications are designed according to your exact needs but take more time to be developed and installed.